 he might ride to Crawfordsville and enter a claim for his land ahead of

 some speculators he had seen looking it over.
 Successful in his deceit,

 boasted: "There is a Yankee trick for you -- done up by a Hoosier."

-Several sources, including the State Library, cite a letter (in the Indiana State Library Manuscript Section) that G. L. Murdock to Gen. John Tipton.
+Several sources, including the State Library, cite a letter (in the Indiana State Library Manuscript Section) from G. L. Murdock to Gen. John Tipton.
 In that letter written from Cincinnati and dated February 11, 1831, Murdock replies to Tipton in response to an advertisement and offers to deliver goods by steamboat to Logansport.
 He concludes, “Our boat will be named The Indiana Hoosier.”